 - Violence – Assault, domestic partner violence, and child abuse can all result in brain injuries, both from being thrown and from being struck.

-Compensation for Your Brain Injury
+Compensation for Brain Injuries in Atlanta

 Whether the brain injury was an accident or the result of intentional violence, you may be able to file a personal injury claim to seek compensation if someone else was responsible.
 Workers’ compensation may be available for a work-related TBI, even if it wasn’t someone else’s fault.